rebelchain/NeuroLoom/README.md

 NeuroLoom does not rely on a simple, static LLM prompt.
 It implements rigorous Agentic Workflows based on industry-leading research:

 * **Orchestrator-Workers Workflow:** A central Orchestrator LLM analyzes real-time AMM liquidity depth and lending pool utilization rates, dynamically delegating route simulations to specialized worker LLMs (e.g., Yield Strategist, Liquidity Risk Manager).
-This parallel processing generates the absolute best multi-hop path.
+This parallel processing generates the optimal yield-routing strategy.
 * **Evaluator-Optimizer Workflow:** Before execution, the generated strategy is evaluated and refined in a strict LLM feedback loop to ensure maximum APY and zero hallucination before finalizing the action.

 ---